omeka/omeka-s-enduser/sites/site_navigation.md

 ![Browse block with the label ‘Browse’ and no query](../sites/sitesfiles/sitenav_brw.png) Browse block

+### Site Page
-**Site Page** blocks create links to pages you have built for your site.
+Site page blocks create links to pages you have built for your site.
 The *page* field indicates which page is in use, as does the block title.
 You can change the *label* for the page link in the navigation, as in the example image below.
+Note that changing the label does not change the page title.

 ![Page block with for the page Custard Page 2 labeled “More Custard”](../sites/sitesfiles/sitenav_pgs.png) Site Page block